 Equipment

-- Use a pizza stone* for an extra crispy bottom.
+- Use an iron pizza stone for an extra crispy bottom.

-- If you use a pizza stone, we recommend using a pizza peel* as well so you can transport the pizza to the stone easier.
+- If you use a pizza stone, we recommend using baker’s peel as well so you can transport the pizza to the stone easier.

 - Once baked, move it to a wire rack or wooden board to cool down.
 The wood can absorb the moisture or steam coming from the hot pizza.
 You will not lose the crispiness this way.